winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 * **App** - a unit of deployment.
 * **Library** - a reusable package published to an npm repository (private or public) and consumed by other libraries or apps.
 As far as Wing Cloud is concerned, libraries are simply npm modules installed using `npm install` during build.
 * **Repository** - where the source code of an application is managed (currently only GitHub is supported).
 * **Environment** - a space with a stable address where an instance of the application is deployed.
-In v1.0 each app can have multiple *preview* environments and a single *production* environment.
+In v1.0 each app can have multiple *preview* environments (associated with PR branches) and a single *production* environment (associated with the `main` branch of the repository).
 * **Environment Type** - for v1.0 we have only *preview* and *production*.
+* **Branch** - a git repository branch.
+Each environment tracks a particular git branch.
 * **Preview** - a type of an ephemeral environment which can be deployed ad-hoc and cleaned up quickly.
 * **Platform** - a concrete implementation of the Wing Cloud Library (e.g. `tf-aws`, `awscdk`).
 * **Entrypoint** - the name of the application entrypoint file (defaults to `main.w`).
 * **Team** - a billable account that owns applications and can be accessed by a set of users.
 * **User** - identified by a GitHub login
 * **Input** - a value needed by an app in order to operate.
-They are stored securely in Wing Cloud and served to the application's environment to be consumed by the app during preflight and inflight.
-Inputs are defined within the application and Wing Cloud allows users to associate values to these inputs per environment type (preview/prod).
+They are stored securely (encrypted at rest) in Wing Cloud and served to the application's environment to be consumed by the app during preflight and inflight.
+Inputs are defined as part of the application code and Wing Cloud allows users to associate values to these inputs per environment type (preview/prod).
+* **Endpoint** -- TBD

 Granularity: